Other Sunday and Holy Day Readings

 Overconfidence Can Lead to a Failure to Repent

-1 I do not want you
+1 I do not want you to be unaware, brothers and sisters,

-cloud and all passed through the sea, 2 and
+that our ancestors were all under the cloud and all passed through the sea, 2 and

 all of them were baptized into Moses in the cloud and in the sea.
-3 All ate the same spiritual food, 4 and all drank the same spiritual drink, for
+3 All ate the

-with most of them, for they were struck down in the desert.
-6 These things happened as examples for us, so
+God was not pleased with most of them, for they were struck down in the desert.

-that we might not desire evil things, as they did. [...].10 Do not grumble as some of them did and suffered
+things, as they did. [...].10 Do not grumble as some of them did and suffered

 death by the destroyer.
-11 These
+11 These things happened to them as an example, and

-warning to us, upon whom the end of the ages has come.
-12 Therefore, whoever thinks he is standing
+has come.
+12 Therefore, whoever thinks he is standing secure should take care

-secure should take care not to fall.
+not to fall.

 St. Paul interprets the miracle of the Cloud and the Red Sea in verse 1 as symbolizing two aspects of Christian Baptism: the Holy Spirit and the water (Jn 3:3, 5).
 Paul calls the manna and the water from the rock "supernatural" food and drink because they are symbols of the Eucharist (Jn 6:48-51).
 Then he makes a shocking announcement when he declares that the "rock" that followed them and gave the water was Christ!
 In the Old Testament, "rock" was sometimes used as a title for Yahweh (Dt 32:4, 15, 18; 2 Sam 22:32; 23:3; Is 17:10; etc.).
 As he does in Romans 9:33, 10:11-13, and Ephesians 4:8, St. Paul applies the title "rock" to Jesus Christ, signifying the prerogative of Yahweh to Jesus and pointing to His divinity.
 By writing that the rock who is Christ "followed them," Paul claims that the pre-Incarnate Christ was active in the Exodus liberation and redemption that prefigures Christ liberating and redeeming humanity in the exodus out of sin and death that He accomplished in His death and resurrection.

 St. Paul tells the Christians of Corinth that this should serve as a lesson for them.
 The warning is that being in a covenant relationship with God does not mean we should take our covenant obligations for granted.
 Being unfaithful to God runs the risk of divine judgment, like the Israelites of the Exodus generation.
-St. John Chrysostom wrote: "God's gifts to the Hebrews were figures of the gifts of Baptism and the Eucharist which we were to be given.
-And the punishments meted out to them are figures of the punishment which our ingratitude will deserve; hence his reminder to be watchful" (Homilies on 1 Corinthians, 23).
+St. John Chrysostom wrote: "God's gifts to the Hebrews were figures of the gifts of Baptism and the Eucharist we were to receive.
+And the punishments meted out to them are figures of the punishment our ingratitude will deserve; hence his reminder to be watchful" (Homilies on 1 Corinthians, 23).

 Luke 13:1-9 ~ A Call to Repentance and the Parable of the